trapexit/mergerfs/README.md

 filesystems you want the data to land on before transferring your data.
 Setting `func.mkdir=epall` can simplify managing path preservation for `create`.
-Or use `func.mkdir=rand` if you're interested in just grouping together directory content by filesystem.
+Or use `func.mkdir=rand` if you're interested in just grouping directory content by filesystem.

 #### Do hardlinks work?